WillOram/AzureAD-incident-response/README.md

 -   **Review all Azure AD logs for suspicious sign-ins by Service Principals with sensitive permissions** to identify compromised services principals (including considering whether **third-party Service Principal credentials** have been compromised)

--   **Review Azure AD Audit logs for the creation of Service Principals and Applications**

--   **Review Azure AD Audit logs to identify the addition of credentials to Service Principals and Applications**

--   **Review Azure AD Audit logs to identify any malicious changes to Azure AD** for example adding sensitive permissions to Applications or Service Principals.
+-   **Review Azure AD Audit logs** to identify the malicous creation of Service Principals and Applications, the addition of credentials to Service Principals and Applications, and sensitive permissions being added to Applications or Service Principals.

 ### Hunt for malicious modifications to mailboxes and the Exchange Online configuration